 Now that he has moved and re-established his photography career, it was time to transition to more of a conversion-based web strategy—same domain, same photos, but drastically different purpose.
 He needed to not only bring more people to his site, but have them inquire about his availability for photo shoots and purchase prints and image files, as well.

-Tearing down and rebuilding his online presence was a major effort, but you can create gorgeous photography websites with a WYSIWYG web builder.
+Tearing down and rebuilding his online presence was a major effort, but you can create gorgeous photography websites with an easy-to-use website builder like Jimdo.
 By working both effectively and efficiently, website owners can boost their conversion rates, revenue, and overall online presence.

 Here are six tips that are sure to send you in the right direction, regardless of the online business you’re looking to create.